Three Best Practices to Prevent Identity Fraud

 Individuals who have fallen victim to identity fraud know how painful remediation can be.
 Not only can identity theft cost you money, but it can also cost you a lot of time and stress.
 It can even take hundreds of hours to undo the consequences of identity theft.
 This is quite a long stretch of time to worry.

 Luckily, you can take steps right now to prevent identity fraud.
 In conjunction with Identity Management Day 2022, here are three best practices to shield your digital identity from cybercriminals, scammers, and fraudsters.

 Why Cybercriminals Need Your Data for Identity Fraud Schemes

-Further, if identity thieves can obtain information about your medical records, they can then steal data and use it to get treatments in your name.
-And if they can somehow grab your Social Security number, then a lot of doors will open for them that you will wish were kept closed.
+Further, if identity thieves can obtain information about your medical records, then they can then steal data and use it to get treatments in your name.
+And if they can somehow grab your Social Security number, a lot of doors will open for them that you will wish were kept closed.

 Password security and dual factor authentication: Protecting the front lines